lingrino/vaku/docs/cli/vaku.md

 ### SEE ALSO

-* [vaku completion](vaku_completion.md)	 - generate the autocompletion script for the specified shell
+* [vaku completion](vaku_completion.md)	 - Generate the autocompletion script for the specified shell
 * [vaku folder](vaku_folder.md)	 - Commands that act on Vault folders
 * [vaku path](vaku_path.md)	 - Commands that act on Vault paths
 * [vaku version](vaku_version.md)	 - Print vaku version